-If more than one source attempts to modify the MASTER.EN bit value in the same cycle then the following priority order is used to determine which value is accepted.
+If more than one source attempts to modify the MTB_MASTER.EN bit value in the same cycle, then the following priority order is used to determine which value is accepted.
 The lowest number is the higher priority.

-- 1. Watermark stop.

-- 2. Software write to the MASTER.EN bit.
+- 1. Watermark stop. - 2.
+Software write to the MTB_MASTER.EN bit. - 3.
+MTB_MASTER.TSTARTEN, TSTART, or MTB_TSTART on the DWTMATCH bus. - 4.
+MTB_MASTER.TSTOPEN, TSTOP, or MTB_TSTOP on the DWTMATCH bus.

-- 3. TSTART and TSTOP signals.